jeffreyrivor/jeffreyrivor.github.io/_posts/2020-05-24-fizzbuzz-enterprise-style-gone-too-far.md

 ---
-title: "Fizzbuzz enterprise-style gone too far"
 date: 2020-05-24 01:30:00 -0700
 ---
+# Fizzbuzz enterprise-style gone too far

 "Enterprise-class" code design can very easily degenerate into what I will call "interface obsession" (named after the ["primitive obsession" code smell](https://blog.codinghorror.com/code-smells/)).
 Let's take a look at various strategies of abstraction and over-obessions in the context of the classic